canary-x/aws-vsock-proxy/README.md

 # AWS vsock Proxy

-Implements API via vsock, exposing basic AWS operations, like getting secrets from secretmanager.
+Implements API via vsock, exposing basic AWS operations, like getting secrets from secretsmanager and uploading files to S3.
 It is meant to run on an EC2 instance with Nitro installed, to allow Nitro enclaves to access AWS services with ease.

 ## Testing locally